Learning Terraform can be easy. The HCL configuration language is simple enough to start basic resource creation straightaway.

 Regardless of how you decide to manage your Terraform code base, some best practices apply:

-There are many ways of working with Terraform.
-Each way is different in terms of complexity, and has a different set of features.
+There are many ways to work with Terraform.
+They vary in complexity, and each has a different set of features.
 It is important to keep in mind that choosing one way or another should be based on business and technical requirements.
 Most times, there is no point in implementing an in-house solution as the cost and effort of building and maintaining it may often exceed its potential benefits.
 It is much easier and quicker to leverage platforms such as Spacelift to provide these features for you instead.

 Discover better way to manage Terraform